 Twenty-two separate light strands (or ribbons) flow up and around the Oval, cocooning it to a height of some 31.6 metres.
 The design establishes a high level of visitor comfort and amenity within the stadium, in keeping with it being the world leading speed skating venue for competitors and spectators.
 At night, the facade creates an exciting spectacle, with each of the strands becoming dynamic ribbons of light, able to change to an endless array of lighting programs.

-Populous Director of the Asia Pacific region, Andrew James, highlights the venue’s architectural and place making credentials, saying, “The venue will be a fitting addition to the architectural iconography of Olympic Park, adding to the exciting and enduring drawcard for China and international visitors alike”.
+Populous Director, Andrew James, highlights the venue’s architectural and place making credentials, saying, “The venue will be a fitting addition to the architectural iconography of Olympic Park, adding to the exciting and enduring drawcard for China and international visitors alike”.

 In the lead up to, and during the Games, the NSSO will be the home of Olympic competition and training for speed skating events.
 Importantly, the legacy of the venue will support China’s ongoing commitment to excellence in winter sports, transforming after the 2022 Games to cater for public skating and ice sports as well as speed skating.